sathyapriya-t/springboot/README.md

 Example: `@Qualifier("tablet")` - notice that the parameter has bean/object name not class name

-**@RestController** - This handles http request and generate responses for restful web services.
+**@RestController** - This handles http request and generate responses for restful web services with data/text.
 This is the specialized version of the @controller and @ResponseBody.This basically helps to handle basic http request like PUT,GET,POST and DELETE.

+**@Controller** - This handles http request and generate response as (data + layout) class name.
+Data can be returned using @ResponseBody.

 **@RequestMapping** - This maps the web request to the spring Controller.
 It tasks two parameter. one is values which takes the mapping request and Another is method which specifies the which http request it is.